-Dr. Kimberly L. Zitko has practiced at Trinity Medical Associates since 2017.
-She studied at The University of Toledo where she obtained her Bachelor of Science in Pharmaceutical Sciences and Doctor of Pharmacy degrees.
-She completed her PGY1 Pharmacy Residency with St. Louis College of Pharmacy/Mercy Hospital St. Louis and her PGY2 Ambulatory Care Residency with St. Louis College of Pharmacy/St. Louis County Department of Public Health.
-She is now an Assistant Professor with South College School of Pharmacy, and she is Board Certified in Ambulatory Care.
+Dr. Laura A. Schalliol has practiced with Summit Medical Group since 2013 and joined Trinity Medical Associates in 2023.
+She studied at Ferris State University in Big Rapids, Michigan where she received her Doctor of Pharmacy degree.
+She completed her PGY-1 Pharmacy Practice Residency with Ascension Borgess Hospital in Kalamazoo, Michigan and her PGY-2 Ambulatory Care Residency with Mercy Health St. Rita’s Medical Center in Lima, Ohio.
+She is now an Associate Professor with South College School of Pharmacy, and she is Board Certified in Ambulatory Care and Geriatric Pharmacy.

 What can a clinical pharmacist do?

 - Assess the status of patient’s health problems and determine whether the prescribed medications are optimally meeting the patient’s needs and goals of care.

 - Evaluate the appropriateness and effectiveness of medications.

 - Recognize untreated health problems that could be improved or resolved with appropriate medication therapy.

 - Follow a patient’s progress to determine the effects of the patient’s medications on his or her health.

 - Consult with physicians and other health care providers in selecting the medication therapy that best meets the patient’s needs and contributes effectively to the overall therapy goals.